IT’S YOUR SHIP – ACHIEVING BREAKTHROUGH PERFORMANCE

 In many ways, what Mike was able to do with the USS Benfold was an extreme example of the same problems facing many organizations today.
-That’s why dozens of publications including The Wall Street Journal and Fast Company have cited Mike’s story as an inspiring lesson for business.
+That’s why dozens of publications including The Wall Street Journal, Harvard Business Review, and Fast Company have cited Mike’s story as an inspiring lesson for business.
 Leaders especially identify with Mike’s being accountable for the results in an environment where he couldn’t make the rules.

 “When my crew came to me with a problem, I’d say ‘It’s your ship – how would you fix it?’.”
 Mike focused on the one thing he could influence: his crew’s attitude, because culture is the ultimate competitive weapon for any organization.

-Mike’s solution was to establish a set of management principles that he calls The Leadership Roadmap.
+Mike’s established a set of management principles that he calls The Leadership Roadmap.
 At the core of his leadership approach on Benfold was a process of replacing command and control with commitment and cohesion, and engaging the hearts, minds, and loyalties of workers with conviction and humility.
 “The most important thing that a captain can do is to see the ship through the eyes of the crew.
 The idea is to empower every individual to share the responsibility of achieving excellence.”

-By every measure, these principles achieved breakthrough results.
-Turnover decreased to an unprecedented 1%.
-The rate of promotions tripled, and the crew slashed operating expenses by 25%.
+By every measure, these principles achieved breakthrough results: turnover decreased to an unprecedented 1%; the rate of promotions tripled; and the crew slashed operating expenses by 25%.
 Regarded as the finest ship in the Pacific Fleet, Benfold won the prestigious Spokane Trophy for having the highest degree of combat readiness.
-This remarkable change was accomplished by the very same crew that had performed so poorly just months before.
+This remarkable turnaround was accomplished by the very same crew that had performed so poorly just months before.

 A popular keynote speaker for audiences looking to ramp up organizational performance, Mike has spoken to every industry and kind of audience – from board retreats to front line personnel; from sales groups to universities; from Fortune 500s to startups.
 He inspires audiences to rethink their beliefs about leadership and organizational culture and tailors the message to focus on engagement, execution, change, safety, diversity, leadership, teamwork, innovation, accountability and more.

 Prior to commanding USS Benfold, Mike served as the Military Assistant to Secretary of Defense William J. Perry.
-He also helped draft the air defense plan for naval forces in the Persian Gulf in 1990, coinciding with Iraq's invasion of Kuwait; and served as the Executive Officer of the Cruiser Shiloh, where he deployed to the Persian Gulf in support of United Nations sanctions against Iraq.
+He also helped draft the air defense plan for naval forces in the Persian Gulf in 1990, coinciding with Iraq's invasion of Kuwait; and served as the executive officer of the Cruiser Shiloh, where he deployed to the Persian Gulf in support of United Nations sanctions against Iraq.

 Mike Abrashoff is the founder of Aegis Performance Group, a consulting firm which works with and supports leaders as they address leadership, talent and performance challenges within their organizations.
 Mike and his team prompt leaders at all levels to re-imagine their leadership thinking and create new ways to elevate individual, team and organizational performance.